donnay/interesting-octopus/src/pages/success.md

 ---
-title: Contact Us
+title: Thank You
 subtitle: We are happy to hear what you think.
 Please let us know.
 image: images/5.jpg
 seo:
-  title: Contact Us
+  title: Thank You
-  description: We are happy to hear what you think.
-Please let us know.
+  description: Thank You
   extra:
     - name: 'og:type'
       value: website